mm80843/T3.5/docs/Benef/PBN__Benef_358.md

 * [SARS-CoV-2 in wastewater: potential health risk, but also data source](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_70.md)
 * [Designing for COVID-2x: Reflecting on Future-Proofing Human Habitation for the Inevitable Next Pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_149.md)

+## Name of the Benefit

+Retrofitting sewer networks with stratified sampling points allows for the early detection of virus fragments in wastewater, providing early warning of new outbreaks.